-Members of the genus are characterized by their small, stemless rosettes of succulent leaves that are non-fibrous and generally larger than those of Haworthia and Haworthiopsis.
-Leaf characters vary among the different species, as well as within a species, in terms of color and texture.
-Plants are usually solitary or occasionally suckering to form small clumps.
-Tulistas have robust inflorescences, which are generally well branched.
-Flowers are white or whitish with a pink or brownish-green central vein on the tepals.
-They mostly appear in spring and summer.
+These perennial succulents are relatively slow-growing and have quite a long lifespan, surviving for up to several decades in nature or cultivation.
+They have small, stemless rosettes of fleshy leaves that are non-fibrous and generally larger than those of Haworthia and Haworthiopsis.
+The color and texture of leaves vary among the different species and within a species.
+Tulistas are usually solitary or occasionally suckering from the base to form small clumps.
+They generally have well-branched inflorescences.
+Flowers are white or whitish with a pink or brownish-green central vein on the tepals and mostly appear in spring and summer.

-The meaning of the name "Tulista" is unclear.
+The meaning of the generic name "Tulista" is unclear.

 Growing Conditions for Tulista

 Tulistas like warmer temperatures in the summer but cool in the winter.
-They can tolerate cold down to USDA hardiness zones 10a, 30 °F (-1.1 °C).
+They can tolerate cold down to USDA hardiness zone 10a, 30 °F (-1.1 °C).

 How to Propagate Tulista

 Using seeds or offsets are the most frequently used methods of propagating Tulistas.

 Sow the seeds in spring or fall in a well-draining potting mix and keep the soil slightly moist.
 Germination usually takes two weeks.
 Transplant the seedlings into individual pots after the first or second year.

 Remove offsets when they have started developing their roots.
 Water sparingly until the plants have rooted and show signs of growth.

 Unlike Haworthia and Haworthiopsis, these succulents are not as easy to propagate from leaves.